Arctic Thunder Open House 2024

-The United States Air Force Air Demonstration Squadron “Thunderbirds” performs during the Arctic Thunder Open House at Joint Base Elmendorf-Richardson, Alaska, July 19, 2024.
-The Thunderbirds are honored to represent nearly 700,000 active-duty, Air Force Reserve, Air National Guard, and civilian Airmen across America and are deployed worldwide.
-(U.S. Air Force photo by Nicholas Holland)
+Guests take photos of a (HH-60G Pave Hawk) static display at the Arctic Thunder Open House at Joint Base Elmendorf-Richardson, Alaska, July 19, 2024.
+Static displays give community members the opportunity to see inside some of the U.S. Air Force and Army’s assets and talk to the Airmen and Soldiers who operate and maintain them.
+(U.S Air Force photo by Nicholas Holland)

 |Date Taken: